ShashidharSarvi/MusicTrendAnalysisByCountry/README.md

-Search functionality - Type song name or artist to find songs Popular songs section - Browse top popular songs if you're unsure Select button - Choose the song you want to listen to
+Search functionality - Type song name or artist to find songs Popular songs section - Browse top popular songs if you're unsure Select button - Choose the song you want to listen to now

 ## Step 2: Similar Recommendations